-A Committee on the Future of NSF EPSCoR will guide this visioning process.
-The Committee will operate as a subcommittee to NSF’s Committee on Equal Opportunities in Science and Engineering (CEOSE) and be charged with reviewing materials provided by NSF EPSCoR staff, considering written community input, conducting listening sessions with key stakeholders, and ultimately synthesizing the collected input into a summary report.
-The success of this visioning process depends critically on thoughtful stakeholder input, and thus we encourage the participation of anyone interested in strengthening STEM research and education capacity across the United States.
+The Committee on the Future of NSF EPSCoR is guiding this visioning process (DCL).
+The Committee is charged with reviewing materials provided by NSF EPSCoR staff, considering written community input, conducting listening sessions with key stakeholders, and ultimately synthesizing the collected input into a summary report.
+Committee members will lead the planned listening sessions and a virtual workshop and will hold several executive sessions associated with the development of the final report.

-The Committee’s work and its engagements with the broader EPSCoR stakeholder community will be organized around two major motivating questions:
+The Committee’s work and its engagements with the broader EPSCoR stakeholder community are organized around two major motivating questions:

 What does the available evidence tell us about the effectiveness of NSF EPSCoR’s current investment strategies, both individually and collectively, in advancing scalable, jurisdiction-wide solutions and best practices to achieve the program’s goals?

 Based on the answers to the above, are there novel strategies or changes to the current strategies that would enable NSF EPSCoR and its jurisdictional partners to achieve its mission more effectively?